Rose is Rose by Don Wimmer and Pat Brady for December 19, 2012

 15. Missing large

-Tricia A. almost 12 years ago
+Tricia A. about 12 years ago

 Given the atrocious anti-gay activities of the Salvation Army, I wouldn’t give them a dime.